-While ago I began to take an interest regarding cleaning and diagnostics of piezoelectric injectors.
+While ago I began to take interest regarding cleaning and diagnostics of piezoelectric injectors.
 Unfortunately, then there were no options available – but now the situation has changed.

 Since March 2017 company DIS technics Ltd, based in Latvia, acquired ASNU GDI injector stand – now also with an operational module for piezoelectric injectors.
 I was honored to be a “test pilot” for it.
 I tested not only injectors of my car, but also items, which were supplied from local BMW alternative service centers: Bavaria auto Ltd and Latbema Ltd as test samples.

 The good news: this current ASNU stand gives a quite clear view of such defects of piezoelectric injectors:

-a) leaking in closed position – simple, but one of the basic tests;
+a) leaking in closed position – simple, but one of the basic tests (note relating test pressure – below);

 b) symmetry and scattering of the beam.
-Performing this test, some of the “suspicious” nozzles (before cleaning) had an asymmetrical beam, it means – one side was different (typically – with more narrow scattering angle).
+Performing this test, some of the “suspicious” nozzles (before cleaning) had an asymmetrical beam, it means – one side was different (typically – with a more narrow scattering angle).

 c) twitching of the beam.
 Before there were complaints regarding uneven pace (and ISTA D identified current injector as problematic).

 After cleaning all mentioned before defects were gone.

-Testing and cleaning are performed in following way:
+Testing and cleaning are performed in the following way:

 a) visual inspection of performance;